 Please look forward to the implementation of the newest update.
 Thank you for playing Bloodborne.
 Keep up the hunt.

-As mentioned earlier, the patch is quite vague, however, fans have begun uncovering what the ‘several other fixes’ could be.
+As mentioned earlier, the Bloodborne Patch 1.09 is quite vague, however, fans have begun uncovering what the ‘several other fixes’ could be.
 There seem to be a lot of added Blood Gems, as well as some move adjustments for the new weapons.
 You can find this info here though I’d suggest taking some of this with a grain of salt.

 A little while ago I wrote a piece on why Bloodborne’s online functionality was essentially ruined in my eyes.
 It garnered a lot of attention – mainly negative – and I had many comments from people saying they enjoy the changes and hope they will stay as they now are.